RonaldHensbergen/Getting-and-Cleaning-Data-Course-Project/README.md

 10. Merge different parts together

 I decided not to create a dimension table for the features, as I couldn't figure out of these really belong to each other.

+No other action is required than to open the `run_analysis.R` file, select all of it and click Run.